top of page

 Our guide also pointed at several summer homes belonging to celebrities, including Jane Seymour, Johnny Depp, Hugh Grant and Liz Hurley, and two actors from the series Buffy, the Vampire Slayer, whose names I forgot.
 I wasn’t surprised at all, for this city seems like the perfect place to get away from the hustle and bustle of city life, the glare of the klieg lights, the prying eyes of the media, and the pressures of public life.

-Across the main bus stop was the grand Pulteney Bridge spanning the Avon River with colorful boats sailing along, which I also took pictures of.
+After seeing the Roman Baths, we walked across the main bus stop to the grand Pulteney Bridge spanning the Avon River with colorful boats sailing along.
 On both sides of the bridge are charming shops and cafés, but its best feature is the weir next to the bridge that creates a cascading effect and makes the river look like the water vessels are cutting through it.

 The most stunning piece of architecture that we saw was The Royal Crescent.
 It's the Georgian version of a row of townhomes, all 30 of them, terraced and laid out in a sweeping crescent, thus the name.
 It is a far cry from today's cookie-cutter townhomes, with its honey-coloured stone facade flanked by imposing Ionic columns and fronted by a spacious lawn that looks more like a mini-park.

 Another remarkable residence is The Circus, originally called The King's Circus, a historic ring of large townhouses built between 1754 and 1768 and inspired by Stonehenge, as well as the Roman Colosseum.
 Its architect, John Wood the Elder, envisioned a classical Palladian landscape for the city of Bath.
 He used three classical orders in the building design - Greek Doric, Roman Composite, and Corinthian - one on top of the other.
 He also added details that were said to be Masonic symbols, emblems representing the arts and sciences (serpents, acorns, nautical elements), and tributes to ancient druids.
-It is also considered as Europe's first circular terrace and is actually like a colosseum turned-inside-out.
-Like the Royal Crescent, most of its units have been converted into various-sized flats, but some remain as single homes and are owned by famous celebrities, with Nicholas Cage as one of them.
+The building is considered Europe's first circular terrace and is described as a colosseum turned-inside-out.
+Like the Royal Crescent, most of its units have been converted into various-sized flats, but some remain single homes and are owned by famous celebrities, with Nicholas Cage as one of them.

 I couldn’t help but admire Bath's elegance.
 The whole city certainly radiated an aura of grace.
 No wonder it became the favourite out-of-town royal retreat during the Georgian era.
 This was where London's upper crust went to escape from the stresses of city life and where they sought solitude and healing.